 Silvan Ridge Winery

 Silvan Ridge is great in cellar season because of the warm fireplace, sweeping views and friendly staff.
-Visitors often have the chance to meet the winemaker, Juan Pablo, who crafts some of the finest wines in the area.
 Especially noteworthy are their semi-sparkling early muscat and Elizabeth's Red blend.

 Sweet Cheeks Winery